 - Open Carry Restrictions: When local officials pass ordinances that make the carrying of edged weapons, firearms, and blunt-force weapons unlawful during a permitted protest, this allows officers to seize objects and make preemptive arrest.
 This can be done by apprehending those with malicious intent before they reach a crowd.

 - Drones: Utilizing drones during the build-up and throughout a protest gives law enforcement eyes above the crowd and outlying areas.
-Knowing where a potential threat is located allows us to move quickly and head-off aggressive behavior.
+Knowing where a potential threat is located allows us to move quickly and head-off aggressive riot behavior.

-When groups engage in permitted protests or citizens take to the streets over a perceived social injustice, officers are far more prepared than before Charlottesville.
+When groups engage in permitted protests or riots and citizens take to the streets over a perceived social injustice, officers are far more prepared than before Charlottesville.
 One of the key factors is that departments across the country continue to invest in state-of-the-art riot suits and necessary gear.

 Outdated riot suits are heavy and difficult to move around in, making it more difficult for the officer to be mobile when getting around or in and out of a squad car or command center.
 Personal protective equipment must allow us to have full mobility, flexible movement in tight crowds, protect against sharp object punctures, and blunt force trauma.